hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

-the fundamental rubric is this: if a method name has one or more words that is abbreviated (not including idiomatic or business acronyms like "IO", "HTTP" etc), then this abbreviation indicates that the method is variously API private or API protected in some what (what these mean is explained below).
+the fundamental rubric is this: if a method name has one or more words that is abbreviated (not including idiomatic or business acronyms like "IO", "HTTP" etc), then this abbreviation indicates that the method is variously API private or API protected in some way (what these mean is explained below).

 conjunctive words (whether conventional themselves or not) like "and",